 18. VISIT THE ADLER PLANETARIUM

 Enjoy a live, guided tour of Chicago’s night sky in Chicago’s oldest planetarium!
-Every month, Adler Planetarium holds a 21-and-up after-hours event that invites adults to explore the Museum Campus while enjoying themed drinks and live entertainment.
+Every month, the Adler Planetarium hosts an after-hours event for adults 21+, inviting them to explore the Museum Campus while enjoying themed drinks and live entertainment.

 Usually, the drinking is paired with music and featured vendors, all while guests learn about space, the future of deep space exploration, and a featured topic of the month.